 Book 4 — Rocket Fuel

-Who it’s for: Entrepreneurs who have a team but still spend too much time managing and implementing their visions, and want to hire an integrator to bring their ideas to life
+Who it’s for?
+Entrepreneurs who have a team but still spend too much time managing and implementing their visions.
+Those who want to hire an integrator to bring their ideas to life

 If you’re someone with big ideas and a big vision, but you find yourself getting caught up in the details, you absolutely need to read the book Rocket Fuel by Gino Wickman and Mark C. Winter.
 Rocket Fuel teaches you all about how to take your VA or operations manager and turn them into an Integrator.

-Essentially, an Integrator makes sure that all the moving parts of your business are working together and keeps things moving along so that the business can meet its KPIs.
+Essentially, an Integrator makes sure that all the moving parts of your business are working together.
+They keep things moving along so that the business can meet its KPIs.

-The authors describe how the integrator and the visionary are the perfect pair, and their work together is critical for the success of any business.
-When these two unite, it’s like rocket fuel, and the business is able to achieve things it would never have been able to had they not come together.
+The authors describe how the integrator and the visionary are the perfect pair.
+They also detail how their work together is critical for the success of any business.
+When these two unite, it’s like rocket fuel.
+The business is able to achieve things it would never have been able to had they not come together.